JoNoubs/Sentiment-Analysis-BERT/README.md

 ```

 ## ⚙️ Setup

-Follow these steps to set up the project on your local machine:
+Follow these steps to set up the project on your local machine.
+Instructions are provided for both Unix-based systems (Linux, macOS) and Windows.

+### For Unix-based Systems (Linux, macOS)

 1. **Clone the Repository**:
    ```bash